apalermo01/apalermo01.com/public/content/home/home.md

+# Data-Centric Application Development

+I build end-to-end data products that are both scalable and user-friendly, bridging back-end data engineering, front-end development, and data science.
+Most recently, I’ve delivered internal tools that help performance marketing analysts measure and categorize advertising efforts for 100+ clients with diverse needs.

-# Data Automations
+# Data Automation & Infrastructure

-I design and optimize data pipelines that ensure reliable and scalable data flows.
-I design, build, and optimize data infrastructure, specializing in ETL processes that ensure reliable and scalable data flows.
+I design, build, and optimize data pipelines that ensure reliable, scalable data flows—whether it’s orchestrating ETL processes, integrating multiple APIs, or configuring cloud resources.
+My focus is on sustainability and efficiency, so teams can confidently rely on well-structured, accurate data.

 # Enable Data Strategy & Insights

-I partner with stakeholders to turn business requirements into data solutions, ensuring that technical implementations align with strategic goals.
+I collaborate with stakeholders to translate business requirements into actionable data solutions, ensuring that technical implementations align with strategic goals.
+By facilitating cross-team communication and requirements gathering, I enable organizations to make data-driven decisions with clarity.

-# Full-stack Development for Data Applications
-I use my diverse skillset to bridge gaps between data engineering, data science, and frontend development to surface data products in a scalable and user-friendly way.

-# Tutoring & Mentorship
-I help a diverse range of students ranging from undergraduates to doctoral students and startup founders to break into programming, data science, and advise on projects.

 # Always Learning

-I am a firm believer that if you're not constantly learning, then you're falling behind.
-I'm always looking to expand my skillset beyond my day-to-day work in data engineering.
-My drive to understand technology at a deeper level has led to a growing interest in low-level systems development and security research, areas that align with my curiosity and broad knowledge base.
+I believe lifelong learning is key to staying at the forefront of technology (and keeping life interesting).
+Beyond my core work in data engineering, I’m exploring low-level systems and security research to deepen my understanding of how things work under the hood.
+Along the way, I mentor students and colleagues, helping them master new skills and tackle complex projects.